noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 ##### Scalability
 In order for a power generation technology to be competitive, it must have the ability to scale quickly and at reasonable cost.
 Australia urgently needs to scale carbon neutral energy to meet demand if it is to reach its target of net zero greenhouse gas emissions by 2050. https://www.dcceew.gov.au/climate-change/emissions-reduction/net-zero
-##### Environmental
-While both energy sources require large scale mining and refinery in order to manufacture their energy generation technologies, there are stark differences in the quantity and type of materials required per installation.
-This will impact net CO2 emissions per unit of energy, a key factor assessed when considering Australia's net zero target.

 ### Research question
 Is Nuclear energy more sustainable than Solar PV in terms of cost, reliability and scalability.